mandipster/Lumberjack/README.md

-Security Log Analysis Script

-Overview:
-This Python script is designed to parse and analyze log files from web servers, such as Apache, to detect potential security threats and generate comprehensive reports with actionable insights.
-It leverages regular expressions for precise data extraction and customizable analysis rules to flag suspicious activity.

-Features:
-- Automated log file parsing and analysis for rapid threat detection and response.
-- Integration of regular expressions to extract relevant information from log entries efficiently.
-- Customizable analysis rules to flag potential security issues, including unauthorized access attempts and server errors.
-- Generation of detailed reports summarizing analysis results and security threats.
-- Scalability and adaptability to diverse log formats and data sources.

-Usage:
+## Lumberjack (Log Analysis)

+This project is a simple tool for parsing Apache access log files, analyzing them for security threats, and generating a report summarizing the analysis results.

+## Usage

+To use this tool, follow these steps:

-1. Ensure Python is installed on your system.
+1. Make sure you have Python installed on your system.
-2. Clone the repository or download the script file (`main.py`).
+2. Clone the project repository
+3. Navigate to the project directory
-3. Run the script with the following command:
+4. Run the main script with the path to your Apache access log file as an argument: python main.py "log_file_path"

-    ```
-    python main.py <log_file_path>
-    ```
-    Replace `<log_file_path>` with the path to your Apache access log file.
+Replace "log_file_path" with the path to your Apache access log file.

-Note:
+## Example

+Here's an example of how to run the script:

+python main.py sample_access.log

+## Notes

-- Since we're not using real locations, geographical analysis on IP addresses is not performed.
+- Since we’re not using real locations, geographical analysis on IP addresses is not performed.

-- Integration with SIEM (Security Information and Event Management) systems was attempted, but there was an issue when porting over the HEC (HTTP Event Collector) URL.
-Further investigation is required to resolve this issue.
+- We wanted to integrate with SIEM, but there was an issue when porting over the HEC URL.
+We will need to study it more to resolve the issue.

-License:
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.